-STUDENT NAME Grade

-SCHOOL

-am requesting that the above named student NOT be allowed to directly access the internet when on school campus.
+I am requesting that the above named student NOT be allowed to directly access the Internet when on school campus.
 I understand that my child will be restricted from use of district Internet access for research and exploration, but will still be instructed through the use of Internet-based educational software deemed vital to educational success.
 I understand that my child will be subject to disciplinary action if he/she attempts to directly access the Internet.

-Parent/Guardian Signature: Date:
+Parent/Guardian Signature: Date: Student Signature:

-Student Signature:

-Please return this signed form to the classroom or home eroom teacher.
+Please return this signed form to the classroom or homeroom teacher.

-If you have any questions regarding technology use at yethe school directly. our child's school, please contact
+If you have any questions regarding technology use at your child's school, please contact the school directly.

-EXCLUSION REQUEST - STUD DENT MEDIA

-STUDENT NAME Grade

-SCHOOL

-I am requesting that the above named student's photo staff member on any district related website. or work NOT be placed by any

-Parent/Guardian Signature: Date:

-Student Signature:

-Please return this signed form to the classroom or home eroom teacher.

-(For office use only)

-Date received Received by